MaximeGloesener/torch-benchmark/README.md

 - Memory usage is tracked using PyNVML.
 - MACs calculation requires the [torchprofile](https://github.com/zhijian-liu/torchprofile) package.

+## Contributing

+This project started as a personal tool to simplify the process of benchmarking models on EdgeAI resources.
+It's designed to be a lightweight, easy-to-use solution that can be quickly installed and utilized.

+While this is primarily a personal project, I'm open to suggestions and improvements.
+If you have ideas or find any issues, feel free to:

+1. Open an issue on the GitHub repository to report bugs or suggest enhancements.
+2. Submit pull requests for minor fixes or improvements..

+If you find this tool helpful, feel free to star the repository or share it with others who might benefit from it.
+Thanks for your interest!
 ## API Reference

 ### Main Function